10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 ARIA is a descriptive layer on top of HTML to be used by screen readers.
 It has no effect on how elements are displayed or behave in browsers.
 We use these ARIA Landmark Roles (banner, navigation, main, etc.) to provide a better experience to users with disabilities.
 Landmark role are another type of bypass block.
 Screen readers can see these as major document regions and navigate to them directly without having to parse through all the content in between.

-Landmark roles should be used with skip links (not instead of), so we can be sure and offer support for older assitive technology platforms that may not yet support the specification.
+Landmark roles should be used with skip links (not instead of), so we can be sure and offer support for older assistive technology platforms that may not yet support the specification.

 Example: